-Hanukkah, the Jewish Festival of Lights which lasts for eight days, begins at dusk tonight, Wednesday the 27th of November.
+Hanukkah, the Jewish Festival of Lights which lasts for eight days.
 The holiday commemorates the victory of the Jewish people against Antiochus IV Epiphanes in 165 B.C, and the restoration of the Holy Temple in Jerusalem, which had been ransacked and desecrated.

 The light in the Temple, which was to burn through every night, had been put out.
 The sealed vessels of consecrated olive oil for the light had been opened and defiled.
 But one unbroken vessel of pure olive oil, enough to burn for only one day, was discovered among the wreckage.
 It miraculously burned for eight days, until a new supply of oil was pressed.

 So the tradition of eating fried foods on Hanukkah began, which Jews all over the world gladly observe.
 Traditional savory pancakes like potato latkehs are a familiar treat.
 Sweet sufganiyot donuts appear in all the markets and bakeries.
 But we overlook the significance of the fried goodies.
 It’s really all about the olive oil.
 So we offer this healthy, herby, version of zucchini fritters, from the wonderful Delights From The Garden of Eden cookbook, by Nawal Nasrallah (author of Dates).

 And while the author’s intention wasn’t to celebrate Hanukkah, there is another traditional Hanukkah food in this recipe: cheese.

 Adapted from Delights From The Garden of Eden, by Nawal Nasrallah